Hello again everyone,

 Here’s another example of fast fiction from my monthly writers group’s warming up exercises.
 For anyone interested in a full explanation, here’s a link.

-Rule #2: These pieces of fast fiction were generated from a prompt chosen at random, and that prompt will appear clearly labelled before the fiction and then clearly labelled again where it appears in the prose.
+Rule #1: These pieces of fast fiction were generated from a prompt chosen at random during one of my monthly writers group meetings.
+I will label that prompt at the top and where I use it in the prose.

-Rule #4: The prose of the fast fiction shall be transcribed from my handwriting accurately: Line breaks, grammar, punctuation, spelling, what-have-you.
+Rule #3: The prose of the fast fiction shall be transcribed from my handwriting accurately: Line breaks, grammar, punctuation, spelling, what-have-you.
 The point of showing a 10- or 15-minute first draft is saying what you tried to do in that time, so what does editing really get me?
-It’s more impressive showing how few mistakes I made and what I managed to do in the time allotted rather than correcting my errors or improving my first efforts for the sake of appearances.
 The very rare changes I really do deem necessary shall be noted with an asterisk and an apologetic explanation at the end.

-Rule #5: After the fast fiction I will include a few sentences about my first thoughts of the prompt, what I was trying to do, what I am happy with, what I am unhappy with, and some other general thoughts.
+Rule #4: After the fast fiction I will include a few sentences about my first thoughts of the prompt.
 These entries are less about the actual prose and more about the exercise as a whole.
 Post-gaming that exercise will be a big part of the end result.